Paraquat Herbicide Exposure

 Numerous deaths have been linked to the accidental ingestion of Paraquat.
 As deaths mounted, the EPA issued a Mitigation Decision in 2017 mandating who could mix and apply the herbicide and implementing mandatory training for those individuals.
 But that’s too little, too late.
 The most insidious risk of Paraquat use cannot be found in EPA training or on the Paraquat labeling.

 Our Paraquat Lawyer Explains the Dangers of Exposure

 Using Paraquat has been linked to developing early-onset Parkinson’s disease.
 Scientific studies have shown that Paraquat induces mid-brain changes that are the signature of Parkinson’s disease.
 Some who study Parkinson’s disease use Paraquat in the laboratory to induce these changes so they can be studied.
-It is almost impossible for the maker of Paraquat, Syngenta, and its predecessors (Chevron and ICI) with their scientific abilities not to have discovered this link.
+It is almost impossible for the maker of Paraquat, Syngenta, with their scientific abilities not to have discovered this link.

 One thing we know, Syngenta has never told the EPA that Paraquat can cause Parkinson’s disease.
 Syngenta has steadfastly claimed there is no link between Paraquat and Parkinson’s disease.
 The weight of scientific knowledge suggests otherwise.

 Although Paraquat’s label warns against drinking the herbicide, it has never included a warning about the risk of Parkinson’s disease or any other neurological risk.